-Glen Garioch was founded in 1797 in Old Meldrum, Aberdeenshire by the Manson Brothers who came from a long line of farmers and were well known in their local community.
-The distillery remained under their family ownership for decades, passing from one generation to the next.
-By 1844 it was in the hands of John Manson, who’s son Patrick would go on to become known as ‘Mosquito’ Manson after making a significant contribution to science and in particular, medicine.
-After graduating in Aberdeen, Patrick was posted to Taiwan where his work would eventually prove a connection between infectious diseases and mosquitoes.
+Glen Garioch was founded in 1797 in Old Meldrum, Aberdeenshire, by local farmers, the Manson Brothers.
+The distillery remained under family ownership for decades, passing from one generation to the next.
+In 844 the distillery was run by John Manson.
+His son Patrick would go on to make a significant contribution to science, and in particular, medicine.
+Known as ‘Mosquito’ Manson, Patrick graduated in Aberdeen and was posted to Taiwan, where his work would prove the connection between infectious diseases and the bite of the mosquito!

-The Manson family eventually sold Glen Garioch in 1908 and, after it had passed through the hands of various owners it was eventually acquired by DCL, a forerunner of Diageo.
-By 1968, DCL were looking to make cutbacks and decided that Brora distillery was able to meet all their needs for peated whisky, leaving Glen Garioch very much surplus to requirements.
-Part of the motivation for this decision were the distilleries long running problems with their water source.
+The Manson family eventually sold Glen Garioch in 1908 and the years that followed saw regular changes in ownership.
+The distillery was eventually acquired in 1937 by DCL, a forerunner of Diageo.
+By 1968 however, DCL was looking to make cutbacks and decided that Brora distillery in Sutherland was more than capable of meeting their need for peated Highland spirit.
+That left Glen Garioch very much surplus to requirements.
+Their decision was made easier thanks to the distillery’s long-running issues with an unreliable water source.

-These problems were finally addressed when the distillery was bought in 1970 by Stanley P Morrison (of Morrison Bowmore) who employed a water diviner to find a new source.
-This was achieved in 1972 and the distillery returned to production.
-Thus it continued until Suntory bought Morrison Bowmore and mothballed Glen Garioch once again in 1995.
+This problem was finally addressed when Glen Garioch was bought by Stanley P Morrison (of Morrison Bowmore) in 1970.
+Morrison employed a water diviner to locate a new source.
+This was finally achieved in 1972 and the distillery returned to full production.
+Thus it continued until Japanese distillers Suntory bought the parent company and mothballed Glen Garioch once again in 1995.

-You can’t keep a good distillery down though and Glen Garioch returned in 1997, this time producing an unpeated whisky.
-The brand would relaunch in 2009 with a modern new look and a core range consisting of the 1797 Founders Reserve, the 12 year old and later, the Virgin Oak.
+You can’t keep a good distillery down, however, and Glen Garioch would return in 1997.
+This time it produced an unpeated spirit.
+The single malt relaunched in 2009 with a new modern look and a core range consisting of the 1797 Founders Reserve, 12-year-old and Virgin Oak expressions.

-Smell: 17.5 / 20.
-Floral, Heather Honey nose with Malty Biscuit and Bread notes and a touch of Toffee.
-Perhaps a little Dark Chocolate and Coffee as well.
+Smell: Floral, heather honey nose with malty biscuit and bready notes.
+A touch of Toffee.
+Perhaps a little dark chocolate and coffee as well.

-Taste: 17.5 / 20.
-Caramel, Honey, Chocolate Digestive Biscuits, Orange and a touch of Spice.
+Taste: Caramel, honey.
+Chocolate digestive biscuits.
+Orange and a touch of spice.

-Overall: 43.5 / 50.
-I’ve been quite impressed with the official bottlings of Glen Garioch that I’ve been lucky enough to try and this one is no different.
+Thoughts: Good value dram at £40 a bottle.
+Especially considering that high abv of 48%.
+I’ve been quite impressed with the official bottlings of Glen Garioch that I’ve come across and this one is no different.
 For the price being asked, it offers a satisfying mouthful with a lovely touch of warming spice that I find very appealing.
-It’s not one of the better known ‘Glen’s’, but perhaps it should be.
+It’s not one of the better known Glens, but perhaps it should be.